 After 76 years of classification as a planet, Pluto was demoted in 2006 to a dwarf planet, in part because of its size but also because of its minor gravitational effects on the bodies around it.
-It remains one of the most well-known non-planetary bodies in the solar system.
+When NASA's New Horizons mission visited in 2015, it took the most accurate measurement of the world, revealing it to be larger than previously thought, but still not large enough to be qualified as full-grown planet.
+Pluto remains one of the most well-known non-planetary bodies in the solar system.

 Radius, diameter and circumference

-Pluto has a mean radius of 715 miles (1,151 kilometers), less than 20 percent that of Earth.
-Unlike many of the planets in the solar system, such as Earth, Pluto does not bulge at its center; its radius is the same at its poles and at its equator.
-The diameter of the planet is 1,430 miles (2,302 km), only about two-thirds the diameter of the moon.
+Unlike many of the planets in the solar system, such as Earth, Pluto does not bulge at its center; its radius — 1,185 km (737 miles) — is the same at its poles and at its equator.

-If you were to take a walk around the equator of Pluto, you would travel 4,494 miles (7,232 km).
-That is only about 1,400 miles farther than a trip across the United States, from Augusta, Maine, to Los Angeles, Calif.
+Circumference: If you were to take a walk around the equator of Pluto, you would travel about 4,627 miles (7,445 km).
+That is just a bit less than the distance from Denver to London (4,683 miles).